betaglot/plantabeta/docs/reference/Via/Flag/Overview.md

 ## FlagError

-Flag is considered a WastedFlag when it can't be useful for any future [Filling].
+Flag is considered a WastedFlag when it can't be useful for any future [Covering].

 - Hidden in a [SlashPile]